iluvjava/Maths/Notebook 2.0/MATH 700 (Master Thesis)/Conjugate Gradient and Oblique Projectors.md

 **The Objective of the Algorithm**

-Introduce the algorithm as an attempt to minimize the energy norm of the error for a linear equation $Ax = b$, here we make the assumptions:
+We introduce the algorithm as an attempt to minimize the energy norm of the error for a linear equation $Ax = b$, here we make the assumptions:
 * the matrix $A$ is symmetric semi-positive definite.
 * Further assume another matrix $P_k = [p_0 \;p_1\;\cdots p_{k-1}]$ as a matrix whose columns is a basis.